Search

 Castillo de Denia

-Every corner of Denia is filled with history.
-The city got its name in honor of the Roman goddess Diana: the ruins of her temple were discovered during excavations.
-The main attraction of the city, of course, is its castle - Castillo de Denia.
-It was built in the 11th century during the reign of the Moors, and later served as a fortress for pirates.
+Denia breathes history in every corner.
+The main attraction of the city is the castle - Castillo de Denia, built in the 11th century during the reign of the Moors.
+Later it served as a fortress for pirates.
 It is located on top of a hill with an incredible view of the whole city and the port.
-Around the castle, on the slopes of Montgo Mountain, there is a national natural park – Parque Natural del Montgó.
-Here you can comfortably stroll through an orange or olive grove and enjoy the beauty of the mountain valleys of the reserve.

 Food

-Denia is a real paradise for a foodie.
-In 2015 the city was recognized by UNESCO as the gastronomic capital (Ciudad Creative de la Gastronomia) of the Mediterranean.
-There is an incredible number of different cafes, bars, restaurants and supermarkets.
-But for fresh vegetables and fruits, we recommend going to the local farmer's market.
-It is not only a place for shopping, but also a Spanish tradition, a culture rooted in the distant past.
-Lovers of seafood are in for a special treat, because, with the development of trade and the establishment of the port, the largest fish market is located here, with an incredible amount of the most diverse and fresh seafood.
+Denia is a real paradise for gourmet lovers.
+In 2015, the city was recognized by UNESCO as the gastronomic capital of the Mediterranean - Ciudad Creativa de la Gastronomía.
+There are an incredible number of different cafes, bars, restaurants, and supermarkets.
+But if you want fresh vegetables and fruits, we recommend going to the local farmer's market.
+It is not only a place for shopping but also a Spanish tradition, a culture rooted in the distant past.
+Of course, seafood fans will be in their element since Denia is primarily a fishing town.

-According to official data for 2022, there are about 42 thousand people living in Denia, of which 54% are foreigners, representing 73 nationalities: British, Germans, French, Belgians, Poles, Dutch and many others.
-In the summer season, the population of Denia increases more than 2 times and about 85 thousand people can live here.
-Another miracle of this small town is its elders: men live on average 84 years, women – up to 87.
+According to official data for 2022, there are about 42 thousand people living in Denia, of which 54% are foreigners, representing 73 nationalities, including British, Germans, French, Belgians, Poles, Dutch, and many others.
+In the summer season, the population of Denia increases more than 2 times and the town reaches about 85 thousand people.

 Infrastructure in Denia